howl-editor/howl/site/source/doc/manual/files.md

 - `cleanup_close_buffers_after`

-This specifies the amount of time, in minutes, that should have passed since you last viewed a buffer before it should be considered eligible for closing.
-The default is 240 minutes (4 hours).
+This specifies the amount of time, in hours, that should have passed since you last viewed a buffer before it should be considered eligible for closing.
+The default is 24 hours.

 *Next*: [Editing](editing.html)